RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

       > pip install **packagename**

+    Besides these popular methods, in case you want to install a wierd package that is not included in either anaconda or conda-forge, the best shot you have to safely install it is by googling "anaconda install [this wierd package]", and find the offical answer given by anaconda cloud.
+For instance, if you want to install "dtw", doing so will redirect you to "conda install -c freemapa dtw".

-7. if you need to download a package from github, you can use following command:
+8. To download a package from github, you can use following command:
       > conda install git pip<br/>
       > pip install git+<git_url>

+9. Recommended packages for BMEN4460.

+## End of this chapter: Step01_manage_anaconda_on_GCP.